Can Tiger Wood’s Surgery Help You?Back Pain

 “I was beyond playing.
 I couldn’t sit.
 I couldn’t walk.
 I couldn’t lay down without feeling the pain in my back and my leg.
 That was a pretty low point for a very long time,” he told senior writer Bob Harig of ESPN.com.

 Spinal fusion surgery has been around for more than 50 years; however, recent developments in minimally invasive techniques, computer navigation and robotics have made spinal fusion less invasive, safer, and more precise.
-Newer technology also reduces the need for repeated x-rays during surgery, which decreases radiation exposure for the patient and the attending surgical staff.
+Newer technology also reduces the need for repeated x-rays during surgery.
+This decreases radiation exposure for the patient and the attending surgical staff.
 Recovery is quicker and outcomes are much better than in years past.

 “Today’s technology has so many benefits for patients suffering from spinal problems,” said neurosurgeon, Scott Simon, MD, of Orthopaedic & Neurosurgery Specialists (ONS).
 Dr. Simon was the first in Fairfield and Westchester Counties to perform robotic assisted spinal fusion surgery using the newest state-of-the-art Globus Excelsius GPS robotic system.